-To be fill led out by parent:
+To be fill led out by po arent/guardian:

 l give pe rmission for my daughter, , to visit

-(name of college e) on (date).
+(name of c ollege) on (date).

-and the authorities of Mount N which might involve my daugh otre Dame High School, 711 East C ter during this trip.
-Columbia Avenue, will no ot be held responsible for ar
+norities of Mount Notre D t involve my daughter du - East Columbia Avenue, will n ot be held responsible for any

-Parent Si gnature: Date:
+Parent/C Guardian Sig gnature: Date e:

+To be fill led out by st udent:

-This form nselor, who will bring it to the office · · vance of the trip.
+omitted to your counselor re is not followed, the stu office at least one day in addited to leave. vance of the trip.
 If the

-ate procedure is not followed, f visit: All day the student will NOT be permitted to
+Length of f visit: All day Day A Time leaving:

-Part of day Day B
+Part of day Day B Time returning:

-Block Class Teacher S Signature Date Signed
+Block Class Tec cher Signature Date Signed

 1

 2

 3

 4

 5

 6

 7

 8

-be fille d out by counselor:
+To be fille d out by co naalari

+• f.
+1.1

-Th is college visit will be counte ed as a field trip (first visit only) - - not a day of absenc e.
+• • nly) - not a day of absenc e.

-Th is college visit will be counte ed as a day of absence.
+Thi s college v isit will be counted as a day of absence.

-ounseloi · Signature: Date:
+Counselor Signature: Date:

-MOUNT NOTRE DAME PRE-PLANNED ABSENCE NOTIFICATION FORM (to be used when a student knows of a pre-planned absence)
+PRE-PLANNED ABSENCE NOTIFICATION FORM (to be used when a student knows of a pre-planned absence)

 - 1. Punctuality and regular attendance are important habits to acquire and are extremely important parts of a student's official permanent school record.
-Parents are, therefore, encouraged to avoid situations which will interfere with the regular attendance of their daughter. - 2.
+Parents/guardians are, therefore, encouraged to avoid situations which will interfere with the regular attendance of their daughter. - 2.
 MND believes that there is no substitute for the curricular content obtained through in-class experiences.
 However, we do acknowledge that there may be situations where a pre-planned student absence may be required.
-According to the Handbook/Planbook guidelines, we ask that the form below be filled out by the parent IN ADVANCE of the planned absence.
+According to the Handbook/Planbook guidelines, we ask that the form below be filled out by the parent/guardian IN ADVANCE of the planned absence.
 This form must be turned into the Main Office prior to the absence.